earthly/earthly/docs/earth-command/earth-command.md

 If a buildkit daemon has not already been started, and the option `--buildkit-host` is not specified, this command also starts up a container named `earthly-buildkitd` to act as a build daemon.

-The build has two stages:
+The execution has two phases:

-* The build itself
+* The build
 * The output

 During the build phase, the referenced target and all its direct or indirect dependencies are executed.
 During the output phase, all applicable artifacts with an `AS LOCAL` specification are written to the specified output location, and all applicable docker images are loaded onto the host's docker daemon.
 If the `--push` option is specified, the output phase additionally pushes any applicable docker images to remote registries and also all `RUN --push` commands are executed.